rowedahelicon/Vaccinator-Medic-Fix/README.md

 It is caused by an oversight in `CTFPlayerShared::RecalculateChargeEffects` as well as `CWeaponMedigun::Holster >> RecalcEffectOnTarget` that forcibly resets all active uber conditions. when swapping away from a medigun, regardless of where the condition came from.

-*Requires DHooks + Linux Server*
+*Requires DHooks*

-Big thanks to Kent for poking me repeatedly until I got this done. :P
+Big thanks to Kent for poking me repeatedly until I got this done. :P Also thanks to Nosoop for the Windows signature!